vsariola/crackle-tracker/README.md

   pentatonic, and 7 = diatonic.
 - Mode: What mode of the scale to use.
 In particular, when using the diatonic scale, 1 = ionian, 2 = dorian... etc.
+- Invers: Works as intended only when using diatonic scales.
+Controls how much chords are inverted.
+0 = off, 2 = all chords are inverted so that bass changes as little as possible.

 Exporting